FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/_index.md

 * An integrated lab and demo environment

   * Informational call-outs for key points to discuss or highlight to a customer
-  * Questions that could be asked while giving the TEC Recipe as a demo
+  * Questions that could be asked while giving the TEC Workshop as a demo
   * Points of value that relate the business value to the technical feature
 * A reference architecture(s)